 We’re already seeing the amazing benefits to voice activation when it comes to Quality of Life Assistants such as Amazon’s Alexa.
 The same way Alexa makes your life easier, voice activation tied with your CRM will make you more connected, and significantly more efficient.

 What’s working now and where are we going?

 Searches like – Show me all the Mets fans – Show me all the clients I have who like Formula 1 auto racing – or – Show me the top 10 clients who are most likely to buy today.
-That’s what’s possible with Grapevine – as we continue to blend AI and voice we should have more transparency on our network than ever before.
+That’s what’s possible with Riley – as we continue to blend AI and voice we should have more transparency on our network than ever before.
 And that’s not scary, it’s pretty cool.